Have you ever had difficulty

 14:21, emphasis mine).

 Faith without works [fruit] is dead, right?
-Giving visibility or illustrating true faith through our lifestyle to the world around us is not only a supernatural expression of possessing a new nature, but also essential in authenticating our faith to a lost and dying world.
+Giving visibility or illustrating true faith through our lifestyle to the world around us is not only a supernatural expression of having a new nature, but also essential in authenticating our faith to a lost and dying world.
 A faith without fruit is a faith unseen, a nothing burger (Jas 2:26).

 Have you ever asked yourself this question: “Is my lifestyle patterned after the teaching of Scripture as a child of God?”
 The fruit or the lack thereof will distinguish whether or not the Holy Spirit lives within you (cf. Gal 5:22-23; Jas 2:17-18, 20, 26).
 If we claim to be an apple tree, there should be apples hanging from our boughs, yes?
 Barren boughs are a bad sign, folks (cf. Mt 7:15-20; Lk 6:43-44)…